-To implement the monitoring of the motor contactors the corresponding wiring shall be done.
-The feedback contacts of the motor contactors K1 and K2 shall be connected to terminal 27 and X57.1 as shown below.
+After detecting a dangerous malfunction of the motor contactors, the lift drive remains locked.
+The appropriate wiring must be carried out to implement the monitoring of the motor contactors.
+The contacts of the motor contactors K1 and K2 must be connected separately to terminals 27 and X57.1 as shown below.